 - In a heavy skillet or saucepan, melt the sugar with a couple of tablespoons of water over medium heat, stirring occasionally, until sugar has melted completely and starts to turn golden brown.

-- Carefully pour hot caramel into the mold, swirling it around to coat the bottom and sides of the mold (you will need potholders for this as the mold will quickly become very hot).
+- Carefully pour hot caramel into the mold, swirling it around to coat the bottom and sides of the mold.
 Set mold aside.

 - Preheat oven to 325 F. Set some water to boil.
 Whisk together the eggs, condensed milk, whole milk, vanilla, and salt until well mixed, or blend them together in the blender.